metonym/svelte-visibility-change/README.md

 - **on:visible**: fired if the page is visible
 - **on:hidden**: fired if the page visibility is hidden
 - **on:change**: fired when a page visibility event occurs, after the initial mount

-## TypeScript

-Svelte version 3.31 or greater is required to use this component with TypeScript.

 ## Changelog